Asia-Pacific Quiz Championships

-The Asia-Pacific Quiz Championships (AQC) is the premier team quiz event in the Asia-Pacific region.
+The Asia-Pacific Quiz Championships (APQC) is the premier team quiz event in the Asia-Pacific region.

 History

 The tournament began in 2012 as the ASEAN Quizzing Championships, an annual quiz competition held among quizzers from ASEAN, primarily those living in Malaysia, Singapore and the Philippines.
 In 2015 the competition expanded to include participants from India and a number of off-site chapters and became the Asian Quizzing Championships (AQC).
-After teams from the wider Asia-Pacific region such as Australia (from 2017) and New Zealand (from 2018) began participating, the event was renamed the Asia-Pacific Quiz Championships to reflect this wider geographical participation.
+After teams from the Asia-Pacific region such as Australia (from 2017) and New Zealand (from 2018) began participating, the event was renamed the Asia-Pacific Quiz Championships to reflect this wider geographical participation.

 The event was founded by Caleb Liu from Singapore and Movin Miranda from India (and a long time resident of Malaysia) with the goal of fostering friendly competition and growing interest in quizzing in the region.
 The teams are selected by the National Quiz Associations of the respective member countries.

 Format

 Teams of four compete in three separate rounds, with the highest cumulative score being crowned champions.
+The scoring format has changed slightly over the different editions.
+This system was used in 2024: